Arupadai Veedu Unveiled: The Profound Wisdom and Valor Behind Murugan’s Six Abodes

 What are the Arupadai Veedu?

 The Arupadai Veedu are the six sacred abodes of Lord Murugan in Tamil Nadu: Thiruparankundram, Tiruchendur, Palani, Swamimalai, Thiruthani, and Pazhamudircholai.
-Each site marks a distinct milestone on Murugan’s pilgrimage, from initiation to inclusive grace.
+The article presents them as a complete pilgrimage journey from outer heroism to inner realization.